IshanaRaina/sql-labs/plsql/section-1.md

 ```

 ### Integration with SQL
-Moving on from 'Hello World!', let's turn our attention back to our pet store.
+Moving on from 'Hello World!', let's turn our attention back to the **Pet Store** database.

 One of the most powerful features of PL/SQL is its integration with SQL.
 To invoke an SQL statement just include it inside the PL/SQL block.